The absurdity (and tragedy) of breed-discriminatory laws

 Advocates were out in force at last night’s Hazel Park city council meeting, which is good news for that community.
 But Hazel Park is not alone in having this type of costly, regressive law on the books.
 That is why Best Friends has been successfully working to outlaw breed discrimination.
 In fact, 19 states across the country now have provisions that outlaw breed discrimination by municipalities.
 But clearly, there is still a long way to go.

 That’s why we’re actively working to pass a statewide law in Michigan right now, and we need your help.

-If you live in Michigan, please click here to easily and quickly send your state lawmakers a message urging them to act and pass a bill banning breed discrimination.
+If you live in Michigan, please send your state lawmakers a message urging them to act and pass a bill banning breed discrimination.

 If you’re not in Michigan, but still want to get active to help save lives, please click here to sign up for our legislative action network.
 When adding your voice to a local discussion is critical, we’ll let you know so you can take action.